elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * Note - not sure the description of where to put the conical screws matches the picture.
-I went with the text (front left) rather than the picture (back right) because the front left metal piece has indentations for conical screws but the back does not.
   * I revisited this step when tightening screws in [Part 2 Step 15](#part-2--step-15-tightening-all-screws), careful to use right angle squares.
 Slight imperfections in the angles can make the printer less accurate.
+  * The assembly instructions contain a written description of where to put the conical screws that does not match the corresponding picture.
+I followed the text (front left) rather than the picture (back right) because the front left metal bracket has indentations for conical screws but the back right metal bracket does not.
 <center>
 <table>
   <tr>